-$\mathcal{L}$ $\mathcal{C}$

 Quizzes, workbook 20%

 Cultural Center Activities/Presentations 10%

 Unit exams 40%

 Oral comprehension Final 10%

 Final exam (comprehensive) 20%

-- c.
-Quizzes over chapter readings, grammar points, and vocabulary can be given at any time with or without notice, but a chapter test is administered after the completion of each chapter. - d.
-A mid-term exam will be given as well as a comprehensive final exam at the end of the course. - e.
-The final grade is given according to the following scale: A=90-100%; B=80-89%; C=70-79%; D=60-69%; F=59% and below - a.
-Students must earn a minimum grade of "C" in this course before taking the next level. - b.
-Extra Credit - (1) Extra credit cannot raise a grade from a "D" to a "C" if the cumulative score is lower than a 68% before extra credit points are added. - (2) Participation in a language club and conversation table is not mandatory; however, students are encouraged to attend in order to improve knowledge of the target culture.
-Extra credit up to 6% is given for participation in a language club, conversation table, and/or foreign language church or Bible study.
+- b.
+Quizzes over chapter readings, grammar points, and vocabulary can be given at any time with or without notice, but a chapter test is administered after the completion of each chapter. - c.
+A mid-term exam will be given as well as a comprehensive final exam at the end of the course. - d.
+The final grade is given according to the following scale: A=90-100%; B=80-89%; C=70-79%; D=60-69%; F=59% and below - e.
+Students must earn a minimum grade of "C" in this course before taking the next level. - f.
+Students are required to participate in at least two events (on or off campus) related to the culture of the Arabic-speaking world.
+These may include an event approved by the instructor.